 Now that you have the cross strings all set, it’s time to knot them to keep them in place.

-If you’re not currently stringing your own racquets, you should either begin to do so or find someone who you can trust to get it done the right way.
+If you’re still not comfortable stringing a racquet yourself or feel that springing for a stringer isn’t right for you, definitely find someone you trust to get it done the right way.

-Whether you buy your own stringing machine or see a professional, that’s something that is up to you, but it needs to be done properly.
+Whether you buy your own stringer or see a professional, that’s your call.

-Understand the ways to determine if your strings are broken or damaged, and do something about it before your next match.
+Understand the ways to determine if your strings are damaged and do something about it before your next match.